Ghaidagharaibeh-dot/reading-notes/read402.md

 # Packages and Import
-Package is a directory.
-Java classes can be grouped together in packages.
-A package name is the same as the directory (folder) name which contains the .java files.
-You declare packages when you define your Java program, and you name the packages you want to use from other libraries in an import statement.
+Package is a directory or folder have clasess ,the package declare when you create java app.

 ## Java Imports
 Common imports

 - import java.awt.*; - Common GUI elements